New Legislation Positions Indiana at the Forefront of Immigration Enforcement

 • Procedures to honor detainers.

-• With respect to county jails, clarifies that satisfying DOC inspections and standards do not preclude the attorney general from bringing an action against an agency for failure to honor detainers.
+• With respect to county jails, clarifies that satisfying DOC inspections and standards does not preclude the attorney general from bringing an action against an agency for failure to honor detainers.

-• Requires the attorney general to: (1) consult with the DOC regarding the jail’s most recent inspection and (2) provide the county jail with notice before bringing a compliance action against a county jail.
+• Before bringing a compliance action against a county jail, requires the attorney general to: (1) consult with the DOC regarding the jail’s most recent inspection and (2) provide the county jail with notice.

 • Requires state courts to enjoin ordinances, policies, actions, etc., that violate the requirement to honor a detainer, regardless of whether the violation was knowing or intentional.